samimorris82/COMP4010-Project-1-Group-1-/Proposal.md

 - `sport` – The sport the athlete competed in.
 - `event` – Specific event within that sport (e.g., "Volleyball Men's Volleyball").
 - `medal` – Type of medal won by the athlete (Gold, Silver, Bronze, or NaN if no medal was won).

+## Countries GDP 1960-2020
+The second dataset is Countries GDP 1960-2020.csv downloaded from Kaggle (Christy, 2022).
+The description is as follows:

+## Provenance:
+- The dataset is obtained from World Bank national accounts and OECD National Accounts data files.

+## Dimensions:
+- 63 columns
+- 120 rows

+## Description:
+- The dataset contains country/region names, country codes (3 letter code) and Gross Domestic Product (GDP) data for every year from 1960 until 2020 (60-year period).
+- Gross Domestic Product (GDP) represents the total value added by all resident producers in an economy, measured at purchaser’s prices.
+It is calculated as the sum of gross value added by all producers, including product taxes, while subtracting any subsidies on products.
+- Depreciation (consumption of fixed capital) and transport charges are not considered in GDP calculations.
+- It uses annual gross domestic income for that year in USD that were converted from domestic currencies using single year official exchange rates, or an alternative conversion factor if required.

 ## Reason for Choosing
 ##sami is writing this now